Oscar (1991 film): Production

-Development and writing

 According to director John Landis, the film was influenced by comedies released around the era in which the film is set, with humor and dialogue delivered in a manner reminiscent of old Hollywood comedies, particularly the "screwball" genre.

 Oscar is a farce set in 1931, sort of Damon Runyon meets Feydeau.
 I shot the picture in a deliberately stylized manner, attempting a thirties Hollywood comedy look and feel (Peter Riegert, at one point, actually says, "Why I oughta...")

-Landis' first choice for the lead role was Al Pacino, who was to be paid $2 million for the role, but was then offered $3 million to appear in Dick Tracy.
-"He was very upfront about it, he said he was going to go for the money," said Landis.
+Landis' first choice for the lead role Angelo "Snaps" Provolone was Al Pacino, who was to be paid $2 million for the role but was then offered $3 million to appear in Dick Tracy.
+"He was very upfront about it; he said he was going to go for the money," said Landis.
 "I think Oscar would've been a much better movie with Al, but there you go."

-Stallone later said he should have played "Snaps", his character in the film, "incredibly cynical like in the original French version".
+Sylvester Stallone later said he should have played Snaps, his character in the film, "incredibly cynical like in the original French version".

 Before production ended, Landis invited Jonathan Lynn (then casting for My Cousin Vinny) onto the set.
-When Lynn and others saw Marisa Tomei in a scene, they were convinced they had their actress for their film; the following year after the release of Oscar, Tomei won the Academy Award for Best Supporting Actress for her performance in My Cousin Vinny.
+When Lynn and others saw Marisa Tomei in a scene, they were convinced they had their actress for their film; the following year after the release of Oscar, Tomei won the Academy Award for Best Supporting Actress at the 65th Academy Awards for her performance in My Cousin Vinny.